valkyrix/Mimiduino/README.md

 #### Script stages

-- Launch elevated command prompt.
+- Launch elevated command prompt and bypass UAC
 - Download the correct mimikatz exe based on processor type.
 - Execute mimikatz and export data.
 - Email the output to selected email address as an attachment using powershell's SMTP .